 All students are expected to give proper attention to personal cleanliness and to dress appropriately for school and school functions.
-Students and their parents/guardians have the primary responsibility for acceptable student dress and appearance.
+Students and their parents have the primary responsibility for acceptable student dress and appearance.
 Teachers and all other district personnel should exemplify and reinforce acceptable student dress and help students develop an understanding of appropriate appearance in the school setting.

-A student's dress, grooming, and appearance, including hair style/color, jewelry, make-up, and nails, shall:
+A student's dress, grooming, and appearance, including hair style/color, jewelry, makeup, and nails, shall:

-- 1) Be safe, appropriate, and not disrupt or interfere with the educational process. - 2) Recognize that extremely brief garments such as tube tops, mesh tops, halter tops, spaghetti straps, plunging necklines (front and/or back), see-through garments, shortshorts, and short skirts are not appropriate.
+- 1) Be safe, appropriate, and not disrupt or interfere with the educational process. - 2) Recognize that extremely brief garments such as tube tops, mesh tops, halter tops, spaghetti straps, plunging necklines (front and/or back), see-through garments, short-shorts, and short skirts are not appropriate.
 Ensure that underwear is completely covered with outer clothing. - 3) Include footwear at all times.
-Footwear that is a safety hazard will not be allowed. - 4) Not include items that are vulgar, obscene, libelous or denigrate others on account of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex. - 5) Not promote and/or endorse the use of alcohol, tobacco, or illegal drugs/substances and/or encourage other illegal or violent activities. - 6) Students may not wear blankets over their clothes.
+Footwear that is a safety hazard will not be allowed. - 4) Not include items that are vulgar, obscene, libelous or denigrate others on account of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender/gender identity, or sex. - 5) Not promote and/or endorse the use of alcohol, tobacco, or illegal drugs/substances and/or encourage other illegal or violent activities.